bhauman/lein-figwheel/sidecar/README.md

 ## Adding the CSS Watcher component

-The figwheel-system doesn't include css watching but we can add the CSS watching as a seperate component.
+The figwheel-system doesn't include css watching but we can add the CSS watching as a separate component.

 and now let's define a system with a CSS Watcher: